Trump wrote own health letter, doctor says

 His blood pressure and laboratory tests were described as "astonishingly excellent" and he was said to have lost 15 pounds (7kg) over the course of a year.

-It added that Mr Trump had no forms of cancer or joint surgery.
+It added that Mr Trump had no forms of cancer and had not had joint surgery.

 A few weeks ahead of its release, Mr Trump tweeted that Mr Bornstein's medical report would show "perfection".